Why Choose the Network Operations & System Security (NOSS) Program?

 Our curriculum includes basic and advanced computer and networking skills, physical and virtual security processes, and procedures, and introduction to security management, planning, and recovery.

 The NOSS program was formerly known as Computer Networking & Information Systems Security or CNISS.

 How Long It Takes:

-All program lengths are estimates and are not guarantees.
+All program lengths are estimates and are not guaranteed.

 Meet Your Instructors

 Kelly has a degree in Computer Science and has had over 21 industry and IT certifications.
 Kelly has taught at CPTC for more than 10 years, and in 2011 he was awarded an honorary membership into the Phi Theta Kappa Honor Society.
 He has also been awarded the National Institute for Staff and Organizational Development Excellence in Teaching Award and the Puget Sound Energy Distinguished Faculty Award.

 Don brings with him more than 20 years of experience in the Network and Computer Security industry.
 Don has an associate degree in Electronic Technology and maintains certifications in A+, MCP, 2008 Server Administration and ITAA Information Security Awareness, as well as multiple FEMA certifications.
 He has been with the CNISS program since its inception.